 - Stir in pumpkin seeds or pepitas, then cook 1 minute, stirring.
 Immediately pour mixture onto prepared baking sheet, spreading with a fork; cool completely.
 Break into pieces.

-Silken Velvet Thai Pumpkin Sweet Potato Coconut Soup
+Velvet Thailand Inspired Pumpkin Sweet Potato Coconut Soup

 - 2 tablespoons olive oil